Business Process Management Definition

 This approach can be seen as a process optimization process.
 It makes companies more efficient, effective, and capable of executing changes than the functionally focused, traditional hierarchical management approach.

-Efficient business processes have a positive impact on the cost and revenue generation of a company.
+Efficient business processes positively impact a company's cost and revenue generation.

-Business Process Management can also mean a software tool, technology suite, or information system to develop and deploy processes in the organization.
+Business Process Management can also mean a software tool, technology suite, or information system to develop and deploy organizational processes.

-After doing that an organization is more adaptive.
-It is better able to respond to customer needs changes and change the business.
+After doing that, an organization is more adaptive.
+It can better respond to customer needs and changes and change the business.

 Business Process Management Life Cycle

-As shown in the image, you see that it is a continuous process.
-Here we identify the generic steps of the cycle:
+As shown in the image, it is a continuous process.
+Here, we identify the generic steps of the cycle:

-- Design - Design of business processes is about the identification of existing business processes and the design of "to-be" business processes.
+• Design - Design of business processes is about identifying existing business processes and designing 'to-be' business processes.

-- Optimize - Process optimization is about retrieving process performance information from the modeling or monitoring phase: identify and take away bottlenecks!
+• Optimize - Process optimization is about retrieving process performance information from the modeling or monitoring phase: identify and remove bottlenecks!

-- Reengineer - Sometimes processes are not defined, described, or documented but they are problematic.
+• Reengineer - Sometimes processes are not defined, described, or documented but are problematic.
 In that case, it is best to interview people and use reports to chart and document a process.
 Every process in the organization should be diagrammed and documented.
-Else it is uncontrollable.
+Else, it is uncontrollable.

 First Basic Steps to Take